|So...you want to try your hand at lampworking?

 creation, that has come out of a very hot flame while you work on it, to slowly cool down and avoid cracking,

-down the road, (which is important, especially because most of these creations will be later used in jewelry, or
+the road, (which is important, especially because most of these creations will be later used in jewelry, or other

 I have since moved on to a kiln with a digital controller, it is heaven, but it also came with a price tag of about

-your needs are and also what you might be needing in the future before you make your decision on which one to buy.
+needs are and also what you might be needing in the future before you make your decision on which one to buy.
 For

-instance, will you want to try out fusing, do you need a bead door or top loading kiln, what sizes of
+instance, will you want to try out fusing, do you need a bead door or top loading kiln, what sizes of creations will be

 VENTILATION: While you are working on your torch you will need a ventilation system.
 Not only are most

 you are working with a fuel source, along with the metals in the glass, all of these toxins need to find a direct route

 A proper ventilation system, while you work with glass, is very important!